Board of Trustees 2014-2015

 Dr. Richard Marshall, MD, is a pediatrician at the Copley office of Harvard Vanguard Medical Associates in Boston and also serves as director of Research, Teaching, and Education for the medical group.
 From 2001 until 2007 he served as its chief medical officer.
 He is a clinical assistant professor of Ambulatory Care and Prevention at Harvard Medical School.
 He has been collecting art and photography since 1978, with a focus on younger artists who live or show work in the Boston area and is a long-time supporter of the MassArt auction.
 He is the current Chair of MassArt's Board of Trustees and also serves as a board member of Fenway Health, a community health center serving the Fenway area and Boston's gay, lesbian, bisexual, and transgender community.
 Previously he served on the board of the Park School in Brookline, where his two sons attended elementary school.
 A native of rural California, he graduated from Stanford University and the Medical School of the University of California, San Diego, before moving to Boston in 1974 to complete his pediatric residency at Boston City Hospital.

-Alexander Nally is the 2013-2014 Student Trustee.
+Alexander Nally is the 2014-2015 Student Trustee.
 This position is a member of the Student Government Association (SGA) Executive Board and is elected annually by the student body.
-Mr. Nally is currently a Sophomore in the Graphic Design program and has been very involved in MassArt's student organizations and governance committees, including All College Committee.
-He is currently a member of the Queer Artists' Union and a Resident Assistant (RA) in MassArt's residence hall, the Treehouse.
-In 2012, Mr. Nally was appointed to the Marble Collection's Student Advisory Board, and his work has been featured multiple times in the The Marble Collection: Massachusetts High School Magazine for the Arts.
+Mr. Nally served as the Student Trustee in 2013-2014 and was re-elected to serve in AY 2015.
+He is currently a Junior in the Studio for InterrelatedMedia (SIM) program and has been very involved in MassArt's student organizations and governance committees, including All College Committee.
+He is currently a member of the Queer Artists' Union and has previously served as a Resident Assistant (RA) in MassArt's residence hall, the Treehouse.
+In 2014, Mr. Nally was appointed the MA Commission on LGTBQ Youth.
+In 2012, he was appointed to the Marble Collection's Student Advisory Board, and his work has been featured multiple times in the The Marble Collection: Massachusetts High School Magazine for the Arts.
 He was also featured in the Republican's 2012 edition of Talented Teens in the Arts.

 Pamela Parisi ('67) is a graduate of the MassArt Graphic Design department.
 In 2005, she received the American Institute of Graphic Arts Corporate Leadership Award and was the first woman in the world to have been appointed in a senior design position within a publicly traded corporation.
 In 2007, she retired from her position as Director of Global Design for Packaging at Proctor & Gamble ( The Gillette Company), where she worked for nearly 30 years.
 She served on the Alumni Leadership Council from 2003-2007.
 In 2008, she joined Kay Sloan on the friends trip to Egypt trip and since then has given generously to student travel scholarships.
 She has consistently attended alumni events and has expressed a deep commitment to student travel initiatives.
 Pamela is married to Philip Parisi, who is also one of MassArt's distinguished Graphic Design graduates.